-The fact that you are reading this probably indicates that you have evolved past the blade grinder phase (thank goodness!) and now see the value of a good burr grinder.
-But unfortunately, as you have likely discovered, the spectrum of burr grinders goes from cheap pieces of junk to commercial grade machines that literally may cost more than your car.
+The fact that you are reading this indicates that you have evolved past the blade grinder phase (thank goodness!) and now see the value of a good burr grinder.
+But unfortunately, as you have likely discovered, the spectrum of burr grinders goes from cheap pieces of junk to commercial-grade machines that literally may cost more than your car.

 And that is why we want to introduce you to the Baratza Sette 30 coffee grinder.
-This is a reliable burr grinder from a trusted company that has been intentionally designed to be affordable for a home set up.
-For those in the know this was released after the Sette 270 as a more affordable slimmed down version.
+This is a reliable burr grinder from a trusted company that has been intentionally designed to be affordable for a home setup.
+It was released after the Baratza Sette 270 as a more affordable slimmed down version.

 Specifications of the Baratza Sette 30 AP